alfaraw/Security101/README.md

 So excel allows creating macros in VBA which is a programing language so you could potentially run malware.
 Here is an example game is written in excel VBA: https://www.youtube.com/watch?v=1vbjpJIRtJk

-ps. it is a good habit to do not accept any files from persons meet on the internet.

-3.Storing Password in Clear Text
+ps. it is a good habit to do not accept any files from persons meet on the internet. ps2.
+You can verify content of the file using https://www.virustotal.com/ 3.Storing Password in Clear Text

 Just no. You never store password on your computer in clear text or Encoded in base64.